 The Council also authorized engineering consultant Woodard & Curran, of Andover, Massachusetts to provide construction oversight, which includes a resident engineer on the project site, for $436,000.
 This brings their contract total to $713,409, which also includes creating engineered construction documents.
 Click here for the resolution.

-The City of Dover has targeted Fifth Street and Grove Street for reconstruction to upgrade underground utilities and address drainage concerns and roadway/sidewalk conditions.
+The Fifth Street and Grove Street reconstruction project has upgraded underground utilities and addressed drainage concerns and roadway/sidewalk conditions.
+The project will be completed in Spring 2025.

 The City of Dover is committed to a multi-modal approach to roadway design, particularly in urban residential areas.
 The City of Dover has tasked the design consultant to design the reconstruction project so that streets and sidewalks are safe and accessible for all users regardless of age, physical ability or mode of transport.
 To that end, the project will incorporate the City of Dover's Complete Streets & Traffic Calming Guidelines.
 The design consultant is evaluating utilities as part of creating its initial base survey of the project.